valerisuleo/testing-angular-app/README.md

 ### Unit Test

-_Test a component in **isolation**, whithout external resources (e.g. file system, database, api endpoints)._
+_Test a component in **isolation**, without external resources (e.g. file system, database, api endpoints)._

-In `angular` terms that means testing a components in isolation whitout its templates or any other resources.
+In `angular` terms that means testing a components in isolation without its templates or any other resources.

-So if our componet is using a `service` to talk to an api endpoint or a `router`  we give to him a `Fake Service/router`, we assume that the service is doing its job properli and we focus on the functionality of the component.
+So if our component is using a `service` to talk to an api endpoint or a `router`  we give to him a `Fake Service/router`, we assume that the service is doing its job properly and we focus on the functionality of the component.

 They are: